thiru1305/decube-fe-iv-template/README.md

 - **_Popular Movie Listing_**: https://developer.themoviedb.org/reference/movie-popular-list
 - **_Movie Details_**: https://developer.themoviedb.org/reference/movie-details

-The API Key has been provided to you inside `.env` file.
+The bearer token has been provided to you inside `.env` file.

+The API should return you the path to the image relative to the TMDB Image API.
+The domain is provided for you in the `.env` file as well.

 For any more information, you can ask the assessor anytime during the interview.